 - On medium heat, fry meatballs in oil or butter until thoroughly cooked and golden brown.
 Transfer to oven-proof dish and keep warm in the oven.

 - Using the same pan, increase the heat to medium high.
-Add the shredded the cabbage and stir occasionally until the cabbage is browned, but still a bit chewy.
+Add the shredded the cabbage and stir occasionally until the cabbage is browned, but still chewy.
 Season with salt and pepper

 - Plate the cabbage with the meatballs on top and serve the sauce and pickled onions on the side.